 About the B-Movie Fan Club curator, Robin

-Robin Knowles, now 18, started programming the monthly B-Movie season at the Electric Palace Cinema when he was 13 years old.
+Robin Knowles, now 24, started programming the monthly B-Movie season at the Electric Palace Cinema when he was 13 years old.
+In April 2023 we celebrated our B Movie Fan Club 10 Year anniversary!

 The original idea behind the club was both to celebrate the B-Movie genre and also to create an event which provides Robin, who has autism, with a way of accessing an independent social life and make more connections.